Nets vs. Magic prediction, odds, spread, time: 2026 NBA picks for Thursday, Feb. 5

 SportsLine's model reveals its Brooklyn Nets vs. Orlando Magic picks for their Thursday matchup

 The Orlando Magic go for the season sweep over the Brooklyn Nets in an Eastern Conference matchup on Thursday night.
 Brooklyn is coming off a 125-109 loss to the Los Angeles Lakers, while Orlando dropped a 128-92 decision at Oklahoma City on Tuesday night.
 The Magic (25-24), who have lost two in a row, are 10-14 on the road this season.
 The Nets (13-36), who have also dropped two consecutive games, are 6-18 on their home court.
-Brooklyn is expected to be without Cam Thomas (personal), while Orlando's Franz Wagner (ankle) is also expected to miss the game.
+Brooklyn will be without Cam Thomas (not with team), while Orlando's Franz Wagner (ankle) is also expected to miss the game.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: